DataDog/documentation/content/en/developers/_index.md

 ### Should I write a custom check or an integration?

 The primary difference between custom checks and integrations is that integrations are reusable components that can become part of the Datadog's ecosystem.
 They generally take more effort (time to develop) and are best suited for general use-cases such as application frameworks, open source projects, or commonly used software.
 For more niche scenarios, such as monitoring services that are not widely used outside your team or organization, writing a custom check may be the most efficient option.
 However, you may choose to write an integration instead of a custom check if your particular use-case requires you to publish and deploy your solution as a Python wheel (`.whl`).
+Custom checks also use custom metrics, which have a cost associated, whereas if an integration gets accepted into the Datadog ecosystem, it is no longer considered a custom metric.
+For more information about how this might impact cost, see our the [Datadog Pricing Page][29].

 Note that writing a public integration (that is, one that is part of Datadog's ecosystem, can be installed with the `datadog-agent integration` command, and is accepted into Datadog's [integrations-extras] or [integrations-core] repositories) requires more work than a private integration.
 These integrations must pass all `ddev validate` steps, have usable tests, and undergo code review.
 You, as the code author, are the active maintainer of the integration and are responsible for ensuring its functionality.